The 2021 Transportation Summit featured: Revisiting the Urban Interstate – Freeway to the Future, or Road to Ruin?

 Billions of reconstruction and maintenance dollars are on the line.
 Communities remain devastated by pollution and disconnection.
 Everyone wonders whose interests will own the day when it’s time to decide how to proceed.
 Will we double-down on cars and trucks, or will climate goals, equity concerns, economic opportunities and transit innovations mean the end of the road for urban highways?

-Watch the 2021 Transportation Summit and hear from national transportation leaders about the health, equity, economic, and social impacts of urban highways.
+Watch the amazing 2021 Transportation Summit from May 18 that featured national transportation leaders speaking about the health, equity, economic, and social impacts of urban highways.
 Discover exciting new federal goals for access and mobility that put people over pavement.

 Featured Speakers (click images for bios)